theolivenbaum/resin/README.md

 	var searcher = new SearchClient("wikipedia", "http://localhost:1234/");
 	var result = searcher.Search("label:universe");

-	// To close server, in the same cmd window, type "close" and press enter.
+	// To shut down the server, in the same cmd window, type "stop" and press enter.
 	// To restart it (release its caches), type "restart" instead.

 ####Prefix query